openmusic-project/OM-pm2/README.md

 *************
 This program is free software.
 It is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY, without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

-_This library does NOT include pm2 sources or binaries, which must be installed separately and located in the SuperVP section of OM Preferences/Libraries tab._
+_This library does NOT include pm2 sources or binaries, which must be installed separately and located in the pm2 section of OM Preferences/Libraries tab._

 *************